ChinoBeach/ChinoBeach/README.md

 🌌 My Dream is persue my passion by working in the Video Game Industry on big games that I love.

 Game Programming is my life.
 I also love attending Global Game Jam Events and playing video games.
 I have been playing Blizzard video games like World of Warcraft and Diablo since I was old enough to use a computer, and have been programming since highschool.
-Dungeons and Dragons is also a huge part of my life.
+Dungeons & Dragons is also a huge part of my life.

 ### ✉️How to Contact Me: